Graduate Credit Certificate Program

 University Park, PA 16802

-The Graduate Certificate in Corporate Accounting (CORAC) is a twelve-credit program for those seeking a solid foundation in accounting.
+The Graduate Certificate in Corporate Accounting Foundations (CORAC-GCT) is a twelve-credit program for those seeking a solid foundation in accounting.
 Accounting systems collect and organize data about business transactions and activities.
 These systems also measure performance, communicate business plans and outcomes, and support decision-making.
-Topics include: (1) structure and content of financial reports, tax returns, and regulatory filings, (2) use of internal controls to protect an organization's resources and the integrity of its records, (3) purposes and procedures of auditing, (4) assembly and use of accounting information to plan and coordinate operations, and to make decisions.
+Topics covered include: (1) structure and content of financial reports, tax returns, and regulatory filings, (2) use of internal controls to protect an organization's resources and the integrity of its records, (3) purposes and procedures of auditing, (4) assembly and use of accounting information to plan and coordinate operations, and to make decisions.
 Prior knowledge of accounting is not required.
 Because the program covers the core topics of a baccalaureate accounting program and is delivered at a pace and depth appropriate to graduate students, the program is intensive.
 The program is not suitable for those having accounting as their baccalaureate major.